 - Industrial scissors

-Do a measurement of you home and make sure you have enough insulation for the diy isotherm install.
+Do a measurement of your home and make sure you have enough insulation for the DIY isotherm install.
 Always take an outside measurement of your home.
 As there will be wastage or overlaps as we like to call it.
 Once you have the final measurement then add on an extra 8% – 10% for overlaps.

 Make sure you don’t compress the product once you have removed it from the plastic.
 Isotherm will slowly un-compress itself while you are installing it.
 You want to make sure nothing is compressing it after installation.
 By compressing isotherm it restricts its ability to insulate properly.
-Small air gaps in the isotherm is what traps heat and makes the insulation a good product to install.
+Small air gaps in the isotherm are what traps heat.
+This makes the insulation a good product to install.

 If you are doing a DIY isotherm installation, then at some point you are going wonder how to cut insulation.
 You don’t use a saw like you do with think pink aerolite, we use industrial scissors to cut isotherm insulation.
 You will find that it is a really hard product to cut through.
 It can be done quite comfortably with the right kind of scissors.

 Once you have removed the product from the plastic.
 It is already cut to size.
 You need to roll the isotherm out along the ceiling and in between the beams.
 Be careful of downlights and wires in your roof.
 Make sure to fill up the whole beam width without leaving any gaps.
 All the wires in the roof need to sit on top of the isotherm.
 So that they are accessible at a later stage if you need access to them.
 This is the most difficult part of doing a DIY isotherm installation.
 Its why we do recommend getting it installed by insulation experts.

 This part of the diy isotherm install is extremely important!
 Please make sure you have checked and double-checked that you have cut holes around all of your downlights.
 Downlights create heat, so you want the heat to be able to escape through the isotherm insulation.